LLNL/units/docs/web/index.rst

 -   `kiB`
 -   `british fathoms`

-The conversion also supports mathematical operations  see :ref:`Units From Strings` for additional details on string conversions
+The conversion also supports mathematical operations  see :ref:`Units From Strings` for additional details on string conversions.
+The units can also be set to `*`or `<base>` to convert the measurement to base units.

 Rest API
 -----------

 The units web server does not serve files, it generates all responses on the fly.
 There are 3 URI indicators it responds to beyond the root page.

--  `/convert`  : respond with an html page
+-  `/convert`  : responds with an html page
--  `/convert_trivial` : respond with the results as a simple text
+-  `/convert_trivial` : responds with the results as a simple text
--  `/convert_json` : respond with a json string containing the requested conversions and the results.
+-  `/convert_json` : responds with a json string containing the requested conversions and the results.

-For example in linux or anything with curl
+For example in Linux or anything with curl

 .. code-block:: bash